tendermint/tendermint/docs/app-dev/indexing-transactions.md

 curl "localhost:26657/block_search?query=\"block.height > 10 AND val_set.num_changed > 0\""
 ```

-### `match.events` keyword
+## `match.events` keyword

-The query results in the height number(s) where events whose attributes match the query conditions reside.
+The query results in the height number(s) (or transaction hashes when querying transactions) which contain events whose attributes match the query conditions.
-However, there are two option to query the block index.
+However, there are two option to query the indexers.
 To demonstrate the two modes, we reuse the two events
-where Bob and Tom send money to Alice.
+where Bob and Tom send money to Alice and query the block indexer.
 We issue the following query:

 ```bash
 curl "localhost:26657/block_search?query=\"sender=Bob AND balance = 200\""